apluslms/a-plus/README.md

 Requirements
 ------------

 A+ is a Django 1.7+ and Python 3 application which has been run in production using Postgresql database, Apache 2 and uwsgi.
 Consider using `virtualenv` and `pip3 install -r requirements.txt`.
-Create `local_settings.py` in the same directory with `settings.py` and override necessary Django settings.
+Create `local_settings.py` and override necessary Django settings from `a-plus/settings.py`.
 At least `DEBUG`, `SECRET_KEY` and `DATABASES` must be set in case of deployment.
 The server process needs write access to the `media` directory.

 Testing environment
 -------------------